desmos-labs/desmjs/docs/docs/02-desmjs/01-initialize.md

 ### Instantiating with connectWithSigner

-Here an example that uses `connectWithSigner` method to perform operations on the Desmos mainnet:
+Here an example that uses `connectWithSigner` method to connect to the Desmos mainnet:

 ```js
 import { DesmosClient, GasPrice, OfflineSignerAdapter, SigningMode } from "@desmoslabs/desmjs"